Have you ever wondered how to improve your imagination? If so i’ve got the best exercises for imagination for you to try today.

 5) Open your eyes and try to recall the same mental picture.
-You will find it to be harder because information from your environment is interfering without the mental picture, but the more you practice this exercise the more you will be able to use your imagination whilst your eyes are open, and this will greatly help you to think clearly in your day to day life.
+You will find it to be harder because information from your environment is interfering with the mental picture.
+The more you practice this exercise the more you will be able to use your creative mind whilst your eyes are open, and this will greatly help you to think clearly in your day to day life.

 I personally do this exercise once a week.
 It’s a powerful way to train your ability to visualise.
 But you might be wondering: Why do you want to imagine the rooms of your house?

 The exercise is a means to an end.
 When you can visualise your house easily, you’ll be able to visualise other things.
-It will help you to see what’s in your imagination more clearly.
-It’s only by imagining the details of my own home that I’ve trained my imagination to be able to see the feathers of a griffin in flight when writing my novel, or the facial contours of the snow wolf that is one of my main characters.
+It will help you to see what’s in your mind’s eye more clearly.
+It’s only by visualizing the details of my own home that I’ve trained my imagination to be able to see the feathers of a griffin in flight when writing my novel, or the facial contours of the snow wolf that is one of my main characters.

 You can also use this to help you with visualisations.
 One of the best psychological exercises you can do is visualise your path to success.
 This will help with that (if you’d like to know more about this, take a look at my guide to training your subconscious mind).